mehulagg/gitlab/doc/ci/environments/index.md

 if a merge request is inactive for more than a week, GitLab automatically triggers the `stop_review_app` job to stop the environment.

+#### View a deployment's scheduled stop time

-You can also view the expiration date of environments in the GitLab UI.
-To do so, go to **Operations > Environments**.
+You can view a deployment's expiration date in the GitLab UI.

+1. Go to the project's **Operations > Environments** page.
+1. Select the name of the deployment.

 In the top left, next to the environment name, the expiration date is displayed.

-#### Override the defined stop time
+#### Override a deployment's scheduled stop time

-You can manually override a deployment's expiration period.
+You can manually override a deployment's expiration date.

 1. Go to the project's **Operations > Environments** page.
-1. Select the environment name.
+1. Select the deployment name.
 1. In the top right, select the thumbtack (**{thumbtack}**).

+![Environment auto stop](img/environment_auto_stop_v13_10.png)

 The `auto_stop_in` setting is overwritten and the environment remains active until it's stopped manually.

-![Environment auto stop](img/environment_auto_stop_v13_10.png)

 #### Delete a stopped environment